bambery/fullstackopen/part5/bloglist-frontend/README.md

 ## 5.21
 Add test that a user who created a Blog post can also delete it.
 Test that a user who did not create the blog post cannot delete it.

+## 5.22
+Add test that posts are displayed in descending order of number of likes.
+Useful link: https://docs.cypress.io/api/commands/intercept#Waiting-on-a-request